Coronavirus in Minnesota: case positivity average continues to decline | MinnPost

 MinnPost provides updates on coronavirus in Minnesota Monday through Friday.
-There will be no update on Monday, May 31 due to the Memorial Day holiday.
 The information is published following a press phone call with members of the Walz administration or after the release of daily COVID-19 figures by the Minnesota Department of Health.

-Five more Minnesotans have died of COVID-19, the Minnesota Department of Health said Friday, for a total of 7,408.
+Ten more Minnesotans have died of COVID-19, the Minnesota Department of Health said Thursday, for a total of 7,437.

-Of the people whose deaths were announced Friday, two were in their 80s, one was in their 70s and two were in their 60s.
-Three of the five people whose deaths were announced Friday were residents of long-term care facilities.
+Of the people whose deaths were announced Thursday, one was in their 90s, four were in their 80s, three were in their 70s, one was in their 60s and one was in their 50s.
+Four of the 10 people whose deaths were announced Thursday were residents of long-term care facilities.

+The 10 reported deaths is an uptick after MDH announced just one death over the last three days.
+But data was reported unusually during the Memorial Day holiday weekend, and MDH has reported an average of 4.8 deaths per day over the last week, which is still down sharply from 10 the week prior.

-MDH also said Friday there have been 600,767 total cases of COVID-19 in Minnesota.
-The number of positives is up 364 from Thursday’s count and is based on 21,250 new tests.
-The seven-day case positivity average, which lags by a week, is 4 percent, down from 4.8 percent the week prior.
-You can find the seven-day case positivity average here.
+MDH also said Thursday there have been 601,881 total cases of COVID-19 in Minnesota.
+That number is up 236 from the total announced on Wednesday and is based on 9,706 new tests.
+The seven-day case positivity rate, which lags by a week, is 3.1 percent.
+That’s well below a 5-percent threshold state officials consider a concerning sign of disease spread and down from 3.4 percent the day prior.
+The 3.1 percent rate is also the lowest since MDH began reporting data in April.

-As of Wednesday, the most recent day of data available, 2,900,110 people in Minnesota, or 52 percent of the state’s population — 64 percent of those 16 and older — had received at least one dose of a COVID-19 vaccine.
-The state reports 2,562,690 people, or 46 percent of the state, have completed the vaccine series.
-More data on vaccines here.
+As of Tuesday, the most recent data available, 2,934,955 Minnesotans have received at least one dose of a COVID-19 vaccine.
+That’s roughly 52.8 percent of the population and an increase of 4,188 from the day prior.
+About 64.7 percent of Minnesotans age 16 and older have at least one dose.
+After a stretch of increased vaccinations, the state has reported fewer than 5,000 first shots given for three days in a row.

+MDH says 2,610,957 Minnesotans, about 46.9 percent of the state’s population, have completed a vaccine series.
+About 59.2 percent of people age 16 and up are fully vaccinated.

 More information on cases can be found here.